Updated: May 2026

 MSPs and MSSPs are both essential players in today’s technology landscape, but their focus and expertise cater to very different needs.
 MSPs are perfect for businesses seeking reliable IT management, while MSSPs provide advanced security solutions for organizations facing growing cybersecurity challenges.

 Understanding these distinctions will help your company choose the right partner to enhance operations, reduce risks, and position for long-term success.
 Whether your priority is IT efficiency or cybersecurity, aligning with the appropriate service provider is a decision that can make all the difference.
+And with AI agents reshaping IT operations, both MSPs and MSSPs are evolving fast.

 Michael Assraf